Conversational skills were not always my strong suit.

 How to start a conversation

-I’ve developed 3 scripts that work in nearly any situation.
+I’ve developed 3 scripts that work in nearly any situation to improve your conversational skills.
 Notice how ordinary they are.
 That is intentional!
 The truth is, we’re not searching for magic novelty words.
 We’re simply looking for a way to connect and build rapport.

 - “Hi.
 How’s your morning going?”